andreicioban/Blog-posts-Fullstack-JS/README.md

 ## The command line

-  Everithing begins with the command line.
+  Everything begins with the command line.
 Learn to use it efficiently and you'll have all the power at the tips of your fingers.

 #### Shortcuts